 Currently, there a few mail-in options for recycling polypropylene.
 Do check with your local solid waste district to check local options in your region before going to this effort and expense.

 Gimme 5 Program

 The Gimme 5 program is run by Preserve, a company that makes fully recycled plastic home and kitchen goods.
 Formerly, Preserve offered recycling drop-off locations for polypropylene at Whole Foods stores but discontinued the program in 2019.
 A limited number of stores still accept plastic “disposable” cutlery only.
 Preserve now asks interested recyclers to mail in their number five plastics.
 They welcome medicine bottles, yogurt containers, hummus tubs, and more.
 Preserve also closes the lifecycle loop with their mail-in toothbrush takeback program.

-Note: During the COVID-19 crisis, Preserve has had to temporarily pause their mail-in recycling program and toothbrush takeback program.
-See what kinds of number 5 plastics they accept and save your plastics to mail in when pandemic restrictions have lifted.
+Note: During the COVID-19 crisis, Preserve has had to temporarily pause its mail-in recycling program.
+See what kinds of number 5 plastics the company accepts and save your plastics to mail in when pandemic restrictions have lifted.

 Matthew 25: Ministries

 The international humanitarian aid and disaster relief organization Mathew 25: Ministries accepts clean, empty pill bottles.
 They welcome prescription medicine bottles as well as small pill bottles that may be too small to recycle curbside.
 The ministry reuses bottles in countries where such supplies are limited and recycle those they cannot use.